-- School District of Palm Beach County's "Wellness Promotion Policy" is only one part of the solution. - b.
+- a.
+Childhood obesity is a health crisis in Florida and throughout the United States.
+The epidemic begins with unhealthy eating and physical inactivity patterns established when children are very young.
+All segments of society have a role to play in solving this complicated health issue.
+The School District of Palm Beach County's "Wellness Promotion Policy" is only one part of the solution. - b.
 However, the Policy can become a highly visible part of the solution.
 It can have far reaching effects on what students eat in school and how change occurs in families and communities.
 Students and families who improve eating patterns are also likely to increase physical activity which is another contributor to obesity prevention.
 Effective action will require vigorous support by families, school and community leaders, and policy makers.
-Be Part of the Solution! - WELLNESS PROMOTION TASK FORCE -- The Wellness Promotion Task Force has established a diverse membership which includes School District employees, community partners and parents.
-Wellness Promotion Task Force meetings are held throughout the school year usually at Fulton Holland Educational Services Center in the School Board Room.
+Be Part of the Solution!

+6. WELLNESS PROMOTION TASK FORCE

+The Wellness Promotion Task Force has established a diverse membership which includes: students, parents, teachers, food service and school health professionals, school and district administrators, the School Board, and other interested community partners.
+School District employees, community partners and parents.
+Wellness Promotion Task Force meetings are held throughout the school year usually at Fulton-Holland Educational Services Center in the School Board Room.